INRIA/scikit-learn-mooc/jupyter-book/predictive_modeling_pipeline/02_numerical_pipeline_quiz.md

 Why do we need two sets: a train set and a test set?

 - a) to train the model faster
-- b) to gain insights of how to tune the hyper-parameters
+- b) to gain insights of how to tune the hyperparameters
 - c) to validate the model on unseen data
 ```